tringuyen1086/e-commerce-backend-pro/README.md

-Demo - Get routes fro a single category, a single product, and a single tag being tested in Insomnia [here](https://vimeo.com/673962576/5250389ea9)
+Demo - Get routes for a single category, a single product, and a single tag being tested in Insomnia [here](https://vimeo.com/673962576/5250389ea9)